 Almost 9 million people in Pennsylvania are licensed to drive.
-With so many people on the road, it should come as no surprise then that in 2019 Penndot reports that there were 125,267 crashes, 76,243 injuries from car related accidents and 1,059 deaths from car related accidents.
+With so many people on the road, it should come as no surprise then that in 2019 Penndot reports, there were 125,267 crashes, 76,243 injuries from car related accidents and 1,059 deaths from car related accidents.

-Clearly drivers in Philadelphia don’t just need affordable car insurance–they need car insurance that will protect them financially in the event of an accident.
-To narrow down the best car insurance companies in Philadelphia we looked at a variety of factors, including customer satisfaction scores and the average cost for both minimum and full coverage.
+Drivers in Philadelphia need affordable car insurance that will protect them financially in the event of an accident.
+To narrow down the best car insurance companies in Philadelphia, we looked at a variety of factors, including customer satisfaction scores and the average cost for both minimum and full coverage.

 Best car insurance companies in Philadelphia

 We used a lot of criteria to narrow down our top five car insurance companies in Philadelphia.
 These included J.D.
-Power ratings, average prices for both minimum and full coverage and available discounts.
+Power ratings, average prices for both minimum and full coverage based on 2021 rate data, and available discounts.

-Here are the companies we believe represent the best car insurance in Philadelphia:
+These are the best cheap car insurance companies in Philadelphia:

 |Insurance company||J.D.
 Power customer satisfaction score||Average annual premium for minimum coverage||Average annual premium for full coverage|